-On October 18, 1987, Zachary David Alexander Efron was born in San Luis Obispo, California.
+Actor and singer Zachary David Alexander Efron was born on October 18, 1987, in San Luis Obispo, California.
+A bona fide teen idol, double-threat Efron has drawn comparisons to a young Cary Grant for his charm and sex appeal.
 His father David, an electrical engineer, and mother Starla, an administrative assistant, met while working at the same nuclear power plant.
 The couple relocated to Arroyo Grande, California, a town roughly 200 miles north of Los Angeles, to raise Zac and his younger brother, Dylan.

 At 11, a piano teacher recognized Efron's burgeoning talent and persuaded him to pursue theatrical roles at the Pacific Conservatory of the Performing Arts.
 He auditioned for—and was subsequently cast in—a small part in a long-running production of Gypsy.
 The role ignited his passion for acting, and his continued performances in other local productions earned him a contract with a talent agent.
 Soon, Efron was making regular trips to Los Angeles for auditions while attending Arroyo Grande High School.

 In 2002, he made his first television appearance on the short-lived series Firefly.
 In 2003, Efron landed guest roles on ER and the pilot for The Big Wide World of Carl Laemke.
-The following year, he could be seen in the film The Guardian, as well as the pilot for Triple Play and the made-for-TV movie Miracle Run.
+The following year, he could be seen in the film The Guardian, as well as the pilot for Triple Play and the made-for-television movie Miracle Run.

-Efron also starred as Cameron Bale, a series regular, on The WB's Summerland.
-Although the series was cancelled in July 2005, Efron was still a regular media presence with guest roles on NCIS, Disney's The Suite Life of Zack and Cody and CSI: Miami.
+Efron also starred as Cameron Bale, a series regular, on The WB's Summerland (2004-05).
+Although the series was cancelled in July 2005, Efron was still a regular media presence, with guest roles on NCIS (2003-), Disney's The Suite Life of Zack and Cody (2005-08) and CSI: Miami (2002-12).
 He also landed a leading role in his first feature film, The Derby Stallion (2005).

 Big Screen Success